northgrove/M365DefenderTraining/M365 Defender LAB/Module2-DefenderForEndpoint.md

 Pre-requisite for testing Defender for Endpoint is that you have a Newly installed Virtual machine or physical machine (Local, ESXI, Hyper-V etc.).

 If you don’t have a machine you can use the Microsoft Defender Evaluation lab and provision a Windows client there.
-Look at the end of this document in the Appendix chapter to find a walkthrough.
+Look in Module 6 to find a walkthrough.

 ### Intune integration and configuration policies